binsync/binsync.net/_docs/getting_started/install.md

 If you are unable to install using the earlier method, you are probably on Windows.
 In that case, installing BinSync is a two-step process:
 1. Install the core with the Python version associated with your decompiler: `pip3 install binsync`
-2. Install the decompiler plugin directly into your decompilers `plugin` folder.
+2. Install the decompiler stub directly into your decompilers `plugin` folder.

-For step 2, you copy all files (and folders) found under the plugin folder in BinSync.
-As an example, for IDA, you would copy everything in `plugins/ida_binsync/*` to the plugins folder.
+For step 2, you copy (or link) the file associated with your decompiler in the `decompiler_stubs` folder.
+As an example, for IDA you would copy only the `decompiler_stubs/ida_binsync.py` file, but for angr you would copy the entire `decompiler_stubs/angr_binsync` folder.

 After you are done with that, if you are using one of the following decompilers, please go to the link and follow the extra setup instructions: